The £3,000 Mistake That Changed My Hosting Strategy

 - No clear backup and restoration procedures

-- Lack of WordPress-specific optimization features
+- Lack of WordPress-specific optimisation features

 Making the Switch: Migration Best Practices